PlayGotm/docs/src/docs/markdown.md

 In addition to the [standard Markdown syntax](https://commonmark.org/help/), Gotm also supports some custom behavior.

+You can preview Markdown with [Gotm's markdown editor](/editor/markdown).

 # Include another Markdown file

 When your Markdown file starts to become big or when you want to reuse Markdown snippets in multiple places, it's useful to split the Markdown into multiple files.
 The separate files can then be included into a Markdown file.